latomate07/Laraversion/README.md

 1. `Laraversion::getVersionHistory(Model $model)`: Get the version history for a given model instance.
 2. `Laraversion::restoreVersion(Model $model, string $commitId)`: Restore a previous version of a given model instance.
+3. `Laraversion::restoreToLastVersion(Model $model)`: Revert the given model to its last modified version before current one.
-3. `Laraversion::getLatestVersion(Model $model)`: Get the latest version of a given model instance.
+4. `Laraversion::getLatestVersion(Model $model)`: Get the latest version of a given model instance.
-4. `Laraversion::getAllVersions()`: Get all versions of all models.
+5. `Laraversion::getAllVersions()`: Get all versions of all models.
-5. `Laraversion::getVersion(Model $model, string $commitId)`: Get a specific version of a given model instance.
+6. `Laraversion::getVersion(Model $model, string $commitId)`: Get a specific version of a given model instance.
+7. `Laraversion::getVersionDiff(Model $model, string $commitId1, string $commitId2)`: Get the differences between two versions of a given model instance.

 <a name="examples"></a>
 Examples